-(1) Assumes \$100 invested on January 25, 1995 and dividends reinvested.
-Historical performance does not necessarily predict future results.

-(2) Because of the consolidation in the rent-to-own industry, our peer group has changed since our initial public offering in January 1995.
-Our peer group for the 1999 fiscal year consists of Aaron Rents, Inc., Bestway, Inc., Heilig Meyers Company, RentWay, Inc., and Rainbow Rentals, Inc.
+- (1) Assumes \$100 invested on December 29, 1995 and dividends reinvested.
+Historical performance does not necessarily predict future results. - (2) Because of the consolidation in the rent-to-own industry, our peer group has changed since December 29, 1995.
+Our peer group for the 2000 fiscal year consists of Aaron Rents, Inc., Bestway, Inc., Heilig Meyers Company, RentWay, Inc., and Rainbow Rentals, Inc.

-SUMMARY OF The following table summarizes the compensation we paid the COMPENSATION: Chairman and Chief Executive Officer and each of the four other most highly compensated executive officers at the end of 1999, based on salary, bonus and stock option grants.
+SUMMARY OF The following table summarizes the compensation we paid the COMPENSATION: Chairman and Chief Executive Officer and each of the four other most highly compensated executive officers at the end of 2000, based on salary, bonus and stock option grants.